schacon/showoff/README.md

 Create new parade presentation

 This command helps start a new parade presentation by setting up the proper directory structure for you.
-It takes the directory name you would like parade to create for you.
+It takes the directory name you would like Parade to create for you.

 > ### Options
 >